aws-samples/searchable-encryption-dynamodb-howto/content/exercise-1.en.md

 in an encrypted form.
 DynamoDB never sees the plaintext form for these attribute values.

-You should also notice that there are two extra attributes written to our items.
+You should also notice that there are two extra attributes written to your items.
-`aws_dbe_head` contains our [material description](https://docs.aws.amazon.com/database-encryption-sdk/latest/devguide/concepts.html#material-description),
+`aws_dbe_head` contains your [material description](https://docs.aws.amazon.com/database-encryption-sdk/latest/devguide/concepts.html#material-description),
 which contains the metadata necessary for the AWS Database Encryption SDK to understand how to decrypt the item.
-`aws_dbe_foot` contains the signature calculated over our item.
+`aws_dbe_foot` contains the signature calculated over your item.

 ### Retrieve items from your encrypted table

-Similar to how we got and put records into the plaintext Employee Portal Service, you can use the CLI to retrieve and put records into our Employee Portal Service with client-side encryption.
+Similar to how you got and put records into the plaintext Employee Portal Service, you can use the CLI to retrieve and put records into your Employee Portal Service with client-side encryption.

-To start, let's retrieve all of our employees again:
+To start, let's retrieve all of your employees again:

 <!-- !test in get-employees -->
 ```bash